ChristianFezard/SportSee/README.md

 ## PROJECT OVERVIEW

-SportSee, a growing startup dedicated to sport coaching, is releasing a nex version of user's page.
+SportSee, a growing startup dedicated to sport coaching, is releasing a new version of user's page.
 This page will allow users to track the number of calories burnt as well as the number sessions attended.

 ## TECHNOLOGIES